 We know now, thanks to FIAT teams, that ingredients of natural mica were melted in crucibles of carbon capable of taking 2,350 degrees of heat, and then, this was the real secret, cooled in a special way.
-Complete absence of’ vibration was the first essential.
+The complete absence of vibration was the first essential.
 Then two forces directly perpendicular to each other were applied.

-“You see this…?” said the head of Communications Unit, TIIB.
-It was metal, and looked like a complicated doll’s house with the roof off.
+“You see this…?” said the head of the Communications Unit, TIIB.
+It was metal and looked like a complicated doll’s house with the roof off.
 “It is the chassis, or frame, for a radio.
 To make the same thing, Americans would machine cut, hollow, shape, fit, a dozen different processes.

 There is a German method for pulling the wool from sheepskins without injury to hide or Fiber, by use of an enzyme.
 Formerly the “Puller”, a trade secret, was made from animal pancreas from American packing houses.
-During the war the Nazis made it from a mold called aspergil paraciticus, which they seeded in bran.
-It results not only in better wool, but in ten per cent greater yield.
+During the war, the Nazis made it from a mold called Aspergil Paracitus, which they seeded in bran.
+It results not only in better wool but in a ten percent greater yield.

 Another discovery was a way to put a crimp in viscose rayon fibers which gives them the appearance, warmth, wear resistance, and reaction-to-dyes of wool.
 The secret here, our investigators found, was the addition to the cellulose of twenty-five percent fish protein.

 Among other food innovations was a German way of making yeast in almost limitless quantities.
-The waste sulphite liquor from the beech-wood used to manufacture cellulose was treated with an organism known to bacteriologists as candida arborea at temperatures higher than ever used in yeast manufacture before.
+The waste sulfite liquor from the beech wood used to manufacture cellulose was treated with an organism known to bacteriologists as candida arborea at temperatures higher than ever used in yeast manufacture before.
 The finished product served as both animal and human food.
-Its caloric value is four times that of lean meat, and it contains twice as much protein !
+Its caloric value is four times that of lean meat, and it contains twice as much protein!

-The Germans had also developed new methods of preserving food by plastics and new, advanced refrigeration techniques.
-Refrigeration and air-conditioning on German U-boats had become so efficient that the submarines could travel from Germany to the Pacific, operate there for two months, and then return to Germany without having to take on fresh water for the crew !
+The Germans had also developed new methods of preserving food with plastics and new, advanced refrigeration techniques.
+Refrigeration and air-conditioning on German U-boats had become so efficient that the submarines could travel from Germany to the Pacific, operate there for two months, and then return to Germany without having to take on fresh water for the crew!

 A secret plastic mixture (among its ingredients were polyvinyl acetate, chalk, and talc) was used to coat bread and cheese.
-A loaf fresh from the oven was dipped, dried, re-dipped, and then heated half an hour at 285 degrees.
-It would be unspoiled and good to eat eight months later !
+A loaf fresh from the oven was dipped, dried, re-dipped, and then heated for half an hour at 285 degrees.
+It would be unspoiled and good to eat eight months later!

 This discovery revealed to us by Major Alexander’s search already mentioned, reversed everything medical science thought about the subject.
 In every one of the dread experiments the subjects were most successfully revived, both temporarily and permanently, by immediate immersion in hot water.

-Likewise of great importance medically were certain researches by Dr. Boris Fojewksky of the Kaiser Wilhelm Institute of Biophysics at Frankfurt.
-These were in the ionization of air as related to health.
-Positively ionized air was discovered to have deleterious effects upon human well-being, and to account for the discomfort and depression felt at times when the barometer is falling.
+Likewise of great importance medically were certain researches by Dr. Boris Fojewksky of the Kaiser Wilhelm Institute of Biophysics in Frankfurt.
+These were in the ionization of the air as related to health.
+Positively ionized air was discovered to have deleterious effects on human well-being, and to account for the discomfort and depression felt at times when the barometer is falling.

 In many persons, it was found, its presence brought on asthma, hay fever, and nervous tension.
-It raised high blood pressure, sometimes to the danger point.
-It would bring on the symptoms common in mountain sickness labored and rapid breathing, dizziness, fatigue, sleepiness.
+It raised high blood pressure, sometimes to the dangerous point.
+It would bring on the symptoms common in mountain sickness labored and rapid breathing, dizziness, fatigue, and sleepiness.

 Negatively ionized air, however, did all the opposite.
 It was exhilarating, creating a feeling of high spirits and well-being.
 Mental depression was wiped out by it.
-In pathological cases it steadied breathing, reduced high blood pressure, was a check on allergies and asthma.
-The importance of its presence wherever human beings live, work, or recuperate from illness may some day make its production one of the major functions of air conditioning.
+In pathological cases, it steadied breathing, reduced high blood pressure, and was a check on allergies and asthma.
+The importance of its presence wherever human beings live, work, or recuperate from illness may someday make its production one of the major functions of air conditioning.

 “The V‑2 rocket which bombed London,” an Army Air Force publication reports, “was just a toy compared to what the Germans had up their sleeve.”

-Another German rocket which was coming along was the A-9.
-This was bigger still, 29.000 pounds, and had wings which gave it a flying range of 3,000 miles.
-It was manufactured at the famous Peenemuende army experiment station and achieved the unbelievable speed of 5,870 miles an hour!
+Another German rocket that was coming along was the A-9.
+This was bigger still, 29.000 pounds, and had wings that gave it a flying range of 3,000 miles.
+It was manufactured at the famous Peenemuende army experiment station and achieved an unbelievable speed of 5,870 miles an hour!